morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/PHP.md

 For example if `$modifier` is removed an `$object->modifier` call breaks the code.

 This is better:
-Arguments are a dynamic array with any number of items.
-They are get and set programmatically and managed when an argument item is not found .
 ```php
 /**
 * Class arguments.